Skip to Content

 Food Shop

-To apply for a new Food Shop Licence, you must submit the following documents:
+To apply for a new Class “A” Food Shop Licence, you must submit the following documents:

 • Articles of Incorporation (if applicable)

-• Copy of ownership or lease for your place of business
+• Property Ownership or Lease of Premises for your place of business

-• Proof of Commercial General Liability Insurance with a liability limit of not less than one million dollars ($1,000,000) per occurrence
+• Commercial General Liability Insurance with a liability limit of not less than one million dollars ($1,000,000) per occurrence

-To renew your current Food Shop Licence, you must submit the following document:
+To renew your Class “A” Food Shop Licence, you must submit the following documents:

 • Articles of Incorporation (if applicable)